-A: If you are a PhD/ MPhil/ MD student you will still need to complete your Annual Progress Report unless you have had your viva and the Examiners have recommended 1) Pass, or 2) Pass with Minor Modifications, or 3) Pass with Major Modifications.
+A: If you are a PhD/ MPhil/ MD student you will still need to complete your Annual Progress Report unless you have had your viva and the Examiners have recommended 1) Pass, 2) Pass with Minor Modifications, or 3) Pass with Major Modifications.

 Q: How do I get a letter to give to my sponsor to show I have completed my degree?

 A: When the LDC Student Experience Team receive a complete set of Examiners Reports recommending the degree, and the final version of the thesis from the candidate, a letter will be sent to the student to confirm the recommendation of the Examiners.
 We can also provide a status letter outlining the key dates of your registration at the University.
 You can request a status letter by emailing firstname.lastname@example.org.
 Please note status letters can take up to 5 working days to produce and the wording is non-negotiable.

 Q: I am having problems with my supervisor, what should I do?